Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/userGuide.md

   ![Image of CTF Review - input micrograph](./images/reviewRaw.png)

-  6. Repeat steps 3. and 4. until a list of desired micrographs is displayed.
+  5. Repeat step 3. until a list of desired micrographs is displayed.

-  7. When ready, clicking 'Save' creates a 'selected_micrographs_ctf.star' file inside the 'job' folder.
+  6. When ready, clicking 'Save' creates a 'selected_micrographs_ctf.star' file inside the 'job' folder.
 This file can be used to continue processing inside Relion on the filtered micrographs.

 ```
 relionProjectDirectoryPath/NBCtfFind/ctf1/selected_micrographs_ctf.star